B-Interactive/cloudflare-stream-wordpress/README.md

     ![The plugin's Use Signed URLs setting in the WordPress admin](https://user-images.githubusercontent.com/16984998/166195570-6e2ecfd4-72af-4f11-a52c-f615df470a36.png)

-    With the setting off, new uploads are left public — no `requireSignedURLs`, no `allowedOrigins`.
+    With the setting off, new uploads are left public: no `requireSignedURLs`, no `allowedOrigins`.

 2. **Set Signed URL Expiration** to suit your content.
 The default is 60 minutes; keep it comfortably longer than your longest video, or playback can expire mid-view.
 Shorter lifetimes mean a leaked URL is useful for less time.